Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Introduction

-The other major issue that has received less attention in the literature (both in the context of regional demarcation as well as in the area of network science) is the idea of self-connection.
-Many agglomeration delineations in both network science and regional science have focused on the dyadic connections between two nodes/counties.
-However, commuting networks have significant self-loops (i.e. commuters within a county).
-In fact, 56\% of the total commuters in 2010 in the US commuted within the same county they resided in.
-Ignoring this large commuting pattern skews the results of agglomerations.
-Since some nodes may be preferentially attached to themselves (measured by the weight of the self-loop), they should be treated as their own agglomerations known as \textit{monads} (section \ref{sec:monadcommunities_method}).
-To this end, we propose a methodology that accounts for these three different types of regions that account for multiple memberships, core-based nodal communities and monads (see figure \ref{fig:concepts}).
+The other major issue that has received less attention in the literature, both in the context of regional demarcation as well as in the area of network science, is the idea of self-connection.
+Many agglomeration delineations in both network science and regional science have focused on the connection between two nodes/counties.
+However, commuting networks have significant self-loops (i.e. commuters within a county): 56\% of the total commuters in 2010 in the US commuted \jf{within the county where they resided.} Ignoring this large commuting pattern skews the results of agglomerations.
+Since some nodes may be preferentially attached to themselves (measured by the weight of the self-loop), they should be treated as their own agglomerations (see Section \ref{sec:monadcommunities_method}).

-Networks are used to model the relational structures between individual units of an observed system.
-A multitude of data structures may be conceived of as networks from the biological, physical, and social sciences.
-Over the last few years, owing to the explosion in data from a host of areas including social networks, information networks such as the Internet and biochemical networks such as gene regulatory networks, there has been a concerted inter-disciplinary approach to understand this data, see \citep{newman2018networks,newman2003structure,boccaletti2006complex,durrett2007random,van2009random}.
-Due to the inherently relational nature of the commuting data, network methods are a naturally fitting approach to identify clusters.
+Community detection methods have been applied to commuting networks to identify regions but traditionally do not account for the above critiques.
+For example, Nelson and Rae ignore commuting within a node and focus only on \jf{commuting between nodes} \cite{nelson_economic_2016}.
+They also rely on \jf{a} community detection algorithm that partitions the entire node set rather than identifying statistically significant connections and clusters.
+Our proposed approach identifies overlapping communities.
+Unlike their \jf{approach, which} starts with census tracts, we \jf{start with counties because} it is easier to fashion institutions \jf{for} collections of political boundaries (counties) rather than statistical boundaries (census tracts).